ttak0422/WebARonARCore/README.md

 ### <a name="InstallingTheARCoreSDK">1.
 Install the ARCore APK</a>

-WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires one of the following officially-supported devices:
+WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires [one of the officially-supported devices](https://developers.google.com/ar/discover/#supported_devices).

-* Google Pixel or Pixel XL
-* Google Pixel 2 or Pixel 2 XL
-* Samsung Galaxy S8

 Install the ARCore APK, either directly from a device: